 Alison has a BA in politics/modern history and an MA in political theory from the University of Manchester, and a PhD in the sociology of education from the University of Cambridge.
 She has previously lectured at the universities of Cambridge and Brighton, and has been at Sussex since October 2005.
 A gender specialist, her work covers sexual violence, sex work and reproductive justice, contextualising these issues within the macro-political frameworks of neoliberalism and neoconservatism.
 Alison was Chair of the Feminist and Women's Studies Association UK and Ireland, 2009-2012.

-Alison is Director of Gender Studies, one of the university's most important interdisciplinary areas of teaching and research.
+Alison is Professor of Gender Studies, one of the university's most important interdisciplinary areas of teaching and research.
 She convenes the flagship MA in Gender Studies and (with Tamsin Hinton-Smith) heads the Gender Studies Research Centre, which has 19 core faculty and a large group of affiliates who engage in gender research and teaching and are well known in their fields.
 There are also over 100 PhD students studying gender-related topics in disciplines across the university, who are networked via the Centre.
-Alison is also Reader in Sociology, teaching a gender-based portfolio of upper-undergraduate and postgraduate courses, and supervising MA, MSc and PhD students in areas related to her research interests.
+Alison also teaches a gender-based portfolio of upper-undergraduate and postgraduate courses in Sociology, and supervises MA, MSc and PhD students in areas related to her research interests.

 Community and Business